UliPrantz/HPI-FSR-Pi-Terminal/README.md

 - Copying everything into `~/FsrTerminal` on the Pi by executing `rsync -a ./build/flutter_assets/ pi@raspberrypi.local:~/FsrTerminal/`

+# Using the precompiled app

+1. Copy the precompiled app from this repo to the Pi or clone it on the Pi and copy the `release_build/FsrTerminal` directory to `/home/pi`.
+Now the following path should exist: `/home/pi/FsrTerminal`!

+2. Inside the `FsrTerminal` rename the `assets/env.example.yaml` to `env.yaml` by executing:
+  `mv assets/env.example.yaml assets/env.yaml`

+3. Edit the `assets/env.yaml` file according to your setup!

 # Enabling app start after boot up

 ## Creating the `systemd` entry